25 desert island conversation questions

 Desert island conversation questions

 Discussion questions based on the hypothetical situation of being stranded on a desert island.
 This activity is always a lot of fun as students think through how they survive such a scenario.
-Difficult words in this activity include – stuck, extreme, raw, and protect.
+Difficult words in this activity include – stuck, extreme, prevent, raw, signal, diary, and protect.

 There is also a desert island writing worksheet to accompany this activity.